Wamuza1/Dicision-Tree/README.md

 # Dicision-Tree
-Python script that generates a decision tree with Graphviz and includes color output.
+Python script that generates a decision tree with Graphviz.